Freshfields - The Inside View

 The Freshfields summer associate program is designed to introduce summer associates to life at the firm.
 It offers the opportunity to work with, learn from and be mentored by lawyers in an entrepreneurial, collaborative, and inclusive environment.

-The ten-week program is offered in New York, Washington, D.C., and Silicon Valley/San Francisco.
-The firm also offers a small summer program in its London office for US law students.
+The ten-week program is offered in Boston, New York, Washington, D.C., and Silicon Valley/San Francisco.

-In 2025, there will be 88 summer associates in the New York, Washington, D.C., and Silicon Valley/San Francisco offices.
+In 2026, there will be 75 summer associates across the Boston, New York, Washington, D.C., and Silicon Valley/San Francisco offices.

 Top tips for this stage: